 St. Michael's Cave

-300 meters above sea level, we’ll have a 20 minute visit in this natural grotto to admire its beauty with stalactites and lighting display.
-Inhabited by the Neanderthals and visited since the time of the Romans, prepared as an emergency hospital during WWII.
-Today it is a main tourist attraction and used for concerts and social events.
+St. Michael's Cave is 984 feet above sea level, and you’ll have a 20-minute visit to this natural grotto to admire its beauty with stalactites and lighting display.
+Inhabited by the Neanderthals and visited since the time of the Romans, it was also prepared as an emergency hospital during WWII.
+Today it is a main tourist attraction and also used for concerts and social events.

 The tunnels of World War II